deepchecks/deepchecks/docs/source/user-guide/integrations/airflow.rst

 =======

 .. note::
-    Download the full code example from the following link:
+    Download the full code example from the following `link <https://github.com/deepchecks/deepchecks/tree/main/examples/integrations/airflow>`__
-    `link <https://github.com/deepchecks/deepchecks/tree/main/examples/integrations/airflow>`__

 Apache Airflow is an open-source workflow management system.
-It is commmonly used to automate data processing, data science, and data engineering pipelines.
+It is commonly used to automate data processing, data science, and data engineering pipelines.

 This tutorial demonstrates how deepchecks can be used with Apache Airflow.
 We will run a simple Airflow DAG that will